CloudVeneto/CVUserGuide/source/Registration.rst

-Please fill the form with your personal data (First Name, Last Name, Email Address.
+Please fill in the form with your personal data (First Name, Last Name, Email Address).
 Choose a User
 name (please note that it could be changed by the Cloud admins during the registration process) and a Password.
-Specify your home institution and the relevant unit/department.

 For what concerns the **Project Action** (projects have been discussed in :ref:`Projects<projects>`)